-For over 25 years’, young riders have been an intrinsic part of Crossogue during the summer holiday period.
+For 30 years’, young riders have been an intrinsic part of Crossogue during the summer holiday period.

 As well as improving their riding skills, our younger guests also get to make new friends, enjoy safe independence away from home and of course, have fun!
 Each year we accept young guests aged 11-18 and you can be assured they will receive expert instruction that is carefully tailored to match their ability.
 We have excellent horses and ponies for all levels of rider and each guest has their own for the duration of their stay.
 This gives them the chance to nurture a bond and the confidence to develop their riding skills.

 Our 2022 camp dates are from Saturday the 18th of June to Sunday the 27th of August.

 Guests stay for two weeks or more, as it allows them to get to know everyone and become immersed in the fun and atmosphere at Crossogue.

 Halloween camp will run from the 23rd of October until the 30th of October.